tmtsoftware/csw/docs/src/main/services/logging.md

 @@@ note

-* @host, @name and @version will appear in log statements only if _fullHeaders_ is set as true in the configuration
+* `@host`, `@name` and `@version` will appear in log statements only if _fullHeaders_ is set as true in the configuration
+* `file` and `line` will appear only if log statements are being logged from scala classes/actors

 @@@

 ## Create LoggingSystem

-In order to make logging statements appear in your program you need to start `LoggingSystem` as the first thing in your application.
+For logging statements to appear in the program start `LoggingSystem` as the first thing in an application.
-`LoggingSystem` should be started only once in your application.
-The name used while creating `LoggingSystem` will be used to create the folder and dump all logging files for your application in it.
+`LoggingSystem` should be started only once in an application.
+The name used while creating `LoggingSystem` will be used to create the folder and dump all logging files.

 Scala
 :   @@snip [LocationServiceExampleClientApp.scala](../../../../examples/src/main/scala/csw/services/location/LocationServiceExampleClientApp.scala) { #create-logging-system }